Tim-Boes/DockerGuide/readme.md

 docker run -itd ubuntu:20.04
 ```

-### **NOTE** we have now launched a Docker Container, but maybe you are wondering why we are not inside the container yet?
-Check if the container is running by using
+### **NOTE** we have now launched a Docker Container, but maybe you are wondering why we are not inside the Container yet?
+Check if the Container is running by using

 ```bash
 docker ps -a